-Seeing the wide, enthusiastic smiles of these Girl Scouts made me remember what it felt like to have your passions rule your actions.
+Seeing the wide, enthusiastic smiles of these Girl Scouts made me remember what it felt like to have passions rule actions.

 It’s intoxicating.
-And you know… people are drawn to that, especially customers.
+And people are drawn to that, especially customers.

 They flash their charm, enthusiasm and great product at the hurried, harried, adults as they dash into the store, planting a little seed.
 The whole time their potential customer is cruising the aisles they’re thinking… “Hmm, maybe I will pick up a box or two of Samoa’s for dessert tonight.”
 It works on even the grumpiest of people.

 Why?
 Because our little Girl Scouts didn’t push.
 They introduced, were polite, then let them go.